 Values are the atemporal characteristic of low energy, like principles, ethics, and values.
-They define what the organization believes and how employees behave with themselves, customers, clients, or other stakeholders.
-They provide a moral direction that guides decision-making and team member actions standards.
+They define the organization's beliefs and how employees behave with themselves, customers, clients, or other stakeholders.
+They provide a moral direction that guides decision-making and team member action standards.

 Vision is the state where your company wants to be.
 It's the future state of the temporal characteristics.
 It has a broad scope, and many organizations can use the same statement.
 For example, Disney's vision is "To make people happy."

 Mission was the most difficult because it requires temporal and atemporal characteristics.
 We can see the mission as the same as the purpose and goals, the high energy of atemporal.
-But it is also correlated to your company's current state and what your company needs to do now to achieve the vision.
+But it also correlates to your company's current state and what it needs to do now to achieve the vision.
 For instance, Tesla's mission is "To accelerate the world's transition to sustainable energy."
 The statement can answer the questions, "What is the purpose?" and "What does the company need to do now to achieve the vision?".